taamarin/box_for_magisk/README.md

 </div>

 ## Introduction
 `Box for Root` (BFR) is a [Magisk](https://github.com/topjohnwu/Magisk), [KernelSU](https://github.com/tiann/KernelSU), [APatch](https://github.com/bmax121/APatch), module that provides a suite of proxy tools, including `clash`, `sing-box`, `v2ray`, `hysteria` and `xray`.
 It allows you to configure a transparent proxy on Android devices with root access.

 ## Features
 - Support for multiple proxy tools: `clash`, `sing-box`, `v2ray`, `hysteria`, and `xray`.
 - Transparent proxy for Android with root access.
 - Seamless integration with Magisk, KernelSU, and APatch.
 - Manage proxy services with ease.

 ## Apk Manager
 You can use the **BFR Manager** app (optional) to manage Box for Root on your device.
 [Download BFR Manager](https://github.com/taamarin/box.manager)

-> **Note**: If you receive continuous notifications, open Magisk Manager, navigate to SuperUser, search for `BoxForRoot`, and disable logs and notifications.
+> ⚠️ If you receive continuous notifications, open Magisk Manager, navigate to SuperUser, search for `BoxForRoot`, and disable logs and notifications.

 ## Module Directory
 The core files of the module are stored in the following directories:
 - `MODDIR=/data/adb/box`
 - `MODLOG=/data/adb/box/run`
 - `SETTINGS=/data/adb/box/settings.ini`

-> **Note**: Before editing the `settings.ini` file located at `/data/adb/box/settings.ini`, ensure that BFR is turned off to avoid configuration issues.
+> ⚠️ Before editing the `settings.ini` file located at `/data/adb/box/settings.ini`, ensure that BFR is turned off to avoid configuration issues.

 ## Manage Service Start/Stop
 The following core services are collectively referred to as **BFR**.
 By default, the BFR service auto-starts after a system boot.
 You can manage the service through Magisk/KernelSU Manager App, with the service start taking a few seconds, and stopping it taking effect immediately.

 ### To start the service: